SimonPadbury/baselayer-3/_src/decoration.md

 * `opacity-25%` / `hover:opacity-25%`
 * `opacity-50%` / `hover:opacity-50%`
 * `opacity-75%` / `hover:opacity-75%`
 * `hover:opacity-100%` — a reset that removes opacity on hover

 The hover states are provided in case you want an image inside a link to change opacity on hover.

 If you use these on an image over a colored background, then you get a color-tinted image.

-If you have text over an image (e.g. in a hero component), then you can use opacity over a black (or dark color) background to make white text more readable — and _vise versa_.
+If you have text over an image (e.g. in a hero component), then you can use opacity over a black (or dark color) background to make white text more readable — and _vice versa_.